9 Top Tips for First-Time Homebuyers

 When you walk through an open house, it’s easy to pick out what you hate.
 That wall color is awful.
 The kitchen cabinets are orange?
 The décor is just I can’t even.

 It’s easy to dwell on the negatives, but all of those things are easy to fix.
-Focus on the layout, structure, electrical system, plumbing, and the roof.
+Focus on the layout, structure, electrical system, plumbing, and roof.
 Cosmetic changes are cheap, so don’t let a mint-colored toilet bowl derail your dream.

 4. Keep your emotions in check